PyRepair/maniple/training-data/summarize-experiment/pandas/88/prompt_response_response_8.md

     if len(index) == 0 and len(columns) > 0:
         table = table.T

-    # GH 15193 Make sure empty columns are removed if dropna=True
     if isinstance(table, ABCDataFrame) and dropna:
         table = table.dropna(how="all", axis=1)

     return table
 ```
-In the corrected code, the input parameter `data` is explicitly stated as a DataFrame, and the handling of the `columns` parameter is revised to ensure consistent creation and manipulation of a DataFrame object.
-This should resolve the AttributeError and ensure the proper functionality of the `pivot_table` function for scenarios involving multi-index columns.